Wensber/TextTheSpire/README.md

 Double click mts-launder to launch the mod.
 The first time you will need to select the mods.
 There is a select all option on the Mod the Spire window that will show up.
 Afterwards they will be auto selected.
 Hit enter to start the game.

-Display and Controls are currently a work in progress.